 Assess the infant’s head passive rotation left and right with the goniometer.
 Respect any discomfort manifestation or limitation (for example, ipsilateral shoulder elevation).

-Observe the infant’s body attitude and assess any osteopathic lesions for each part of the body regardless of the allocation group, using the standardized grid described in Figure 1.
+Observe the infant’s body attitude and assess any osteopathic lesions for each part of the body regardless of the allocation group, using the standardized grid described in Table 1.

 Begin the treatment with the pelvic area since it is an important sphere of compression during the birth process16,35.
 Assess the tissue texture and tone in the lower limbs’ fascia, sacroiliac joints, sacrum, and hips, as well as the range of motion of the pelvic sphere versus the lumbar spine.